aryeelab/hichipper/README.md

 - [bedtools](http://bedtools.readthedocs.io/en/latest/content/installation.html)

 Additionally, to produce a QC report, R must be available in the environment as well as these packages:
-- dplyr
+- DT
 - foreach
 - ggplot2
+- knitr
+- networkD3
-- gridExtra
+- readr
 - reshape2
-- scales

 These can all be installed (if needed) running these lines of code in the R console--